16 Ways To Stay Cool When Sleeping [Infographic]

 Fill a hot water bottle and freeze for a bed-friendly icepack.

 Go to bed with damp hair to keep yourself cooler throughout the night – if you don’t mind a bit of moisture.
+A cool shower before bed will do wonders to rinse off any clamminess and help you feel fresh and clean.

 Sleep in a hammock.
 Hanging mid-air will allow for better airflow to take your heat away.